shoeffner/monty/04_CollectionsFileIO/slides.md

 print(menu['dessert'][1])
 ```

-# Function Arguments and Collections
+# Function arguments and collections

 Write a function `calculator`.
 It takes a list of arguments and performs the operation provided with the keyword `operation` on all numbers to return one result.
 Implement it for the operations `+`, `-`, `*`, `/`.
 If no operation is provided, return the first number.